Yourcodenameis:milo announce one-off reunion gig to benefit Newcastle's The Cluny

 The band went on an “indefinite hiatus” in 2007, but celebrated the 16th-anniversary of their debut EP ‘All Roads To Fault’ with a Twitter listening party earlier today (May 10).

 The Tyne And Wear post-hardcore group have now confirmed they will return to the stage later this year.
 The gig will take place at The Cluny on September 18 (coronavirus measures permitting), with tickets going on sale at 12pm tomorrow (May 11).
+For more details, visit the band’s website.

 In a statement, the band explained the significance of the Newcastle venue to them.
 “If you were to make a film about Yourcodenameis:milo then you’d lose a significant amount of money in doing so, but that could be offset against the location budget,” they wrote.
 “You’d need the back of a splitter van, our rehearsal room and The Cluny.